xxyzzzq/quex/doc/source-old/character-encoding/converter_helper.rst

     QUEX_INLINE void   iso8859_7_to_char(...);
     QUEX_INLINE void   iso8859_7_to_wchar(...);

-are the generated converters if ``--codec iso8859-7`` was specified.
+are the generated converters if ``--encoding iso8859-7`` was specified.
 The converters can be included by

 .. code-block:: cpp